15 Feb 2026 l NSW l "Advanced Tools & Techniques; Unwind and Rebuild: Caring for the Singer’s Body and Voice"

 THIS IS AN IN-PERSON LIVE EVENT ONLY.
 There will not be a recording of this event due to the hands-on approach of this workshop.

-Together, they offer singing teachers a unified, hands-on approach to understanding the body, supporting healthy vocal function, and guiding students through both everyday technique and post-injury recovery.
+This event will offer a practical approach to understanding the body, supporting healthy vocal function, and guiding students through both everyday technique and post-injury recovery.

 🔹 Part 1 — Rachael Cunningham: Body Mapping, Posture & Tension Release